 If you are about to launch a new product, a newsletter or something that deserves a standalone campaign, it is usually good to create a separate landing page for it.

 On this web page, you can tell your value proposition and allow people to subscribe – so you can build an audience way before you launch it.
-And there will be a list of people you can tell about your offer when it released.
+You can send teaser and announcement emails to this list to create some buzz and disclose some details about the product.

 Waitlists can create a VIP membership feeling, therefore it can be a powerful lead magnet for your business.